fluofoxxo/outrun/README.md

 ### Summary

-`outrun` ('ORN' for short) is a custom server designed for Sonic Runners, reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project.
+`outrun` ('ORN' for short) is a custom server for Sonic Runners, reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project.

 ### Goals